LabKey/testAutomation/data/studies/Read_Me.txt

 3/31/21
-Below is a list of the study archive files (zip files) in this folder and the tests that use them.
-Hopefully this will help the next person who has to work on study imports and can better identify what tests would be impacted if a file is changed.
+Below is a list of the study archive files (zip files) in this folder and the tests that may (note the word may) use them.
+For example AltIdStudy is imported in StudyBaseTest, however that does not mean that all the test classes the derive from StudyBaseTest use that imported study.
+Most do not, but this does give you a starting point of where to look if you change a study archive.

-No guarantee on the accuracy of the list of test cases.
+Also there are no guarantees on the accuracy of the list of test classes, new classes may have been added after this was written.

 I suspect this will go stale at some point and will need to be updated or replaced with something better.